Working with brain-related vision problems

 - Hemifacial spasm

-Although some problems seen by neuro-ophthalmologists are not worrisome, others conditions can lead to loss of sight or can become life threatening.
+Although some problems seen by neuro-ophthalmologists are not worrisome, other conditions can lead to loss of sight or can become life threatening.

-Legacy Devers Eye Institute offers neuro-ophthalmology with a doctor who has training in neurology and ophthalmology and expertise in problems of the eye, brain, nerves and muscles to diagnose and treat a variety of problems.
+Our neuro-ophthalmology doctor has training in neurology and ophthalmology and expertise in problems of the eye, brain, nerves and muscles to diagnose and treat a variety of problems.